 - $50 weekly stipend to offset living expenses

 Due to the extensive nature of the internship, as most departments require 40 hours a week, it is unlikely that an intern would be able to get a second job.
-However, there may be opportunities for part-time employment in the Patron Services Department, depending on your schedule.
+However, there may be opportunities for overhire employment depending on your schedule, interests and skill level.

 - Complimentary tickets to all productions